halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 On the TaxTab in the Employee Card – the Tax Scale No. should be changed to GST.

-To access the
-Employee Maintenance task go to the following menu:
+To access the Employee Maintenance task go to the following menu:

-Departments/Payroll/Employee Maintenance/Payroll
+*Departments/Payroll/Employee Maintenance/Payroll Employees*
-Employees

-2.6
 ## 6. GST Transaction Type Setup

-A Transaction Code must be setup to represent
+A Transaction Code must be setup to represent GST.
-GST.
 This code will be used in conjunction with the GST Tax scale when calculating contractor pays.

-GST Accumulation Type and Accumulation
-Summary Type options are used when setting up the GST transaction code to separate it from PAYG Tax.
+GST Accumulation Type and Accumulation Summary Type options are used when setting up the GST transaction code to separate it from PAYG Tax.

-To access the Pay
-Transaction Types task go to the following menu:
+To access the Pay Transaction Types task go to the following menu:

-Departments/Payroll/Setup/Payroll Setup/General/Pay
-Transaction Types
+*Departments/Payroll/Setup/Payroll Setup/General/Pay Transaction Types*

 The GST Product Posting Group field is used to reconcile the General Ledger Account used for GST.
 This is the only transaction type that will be setup with a GST Product Posting Group instead of a transaction posting group.

-2.7
 ## 7. GST Calculation

 On the Pay Transaction Type setup card on the Parameters Tab, there is a GST applicable box that should be ticked for every code that should have GST applied.
 For wages type code, GST would apply, whereas for a reimbursement type code, GST may not apply.

-To access the Pay
-Transaction Types task go to the following menu:
+To access the Pay Transaction Types task go to the following menu:

-Departments/Payroll/Setup/Payroll Setup/General/Pay
-Transaction Types
+*Departments/Payroll/Setup/Payroll Setup/General/Pay Transaction Types*

 GST needs to be setup on the Payroll Control card and mapped to GST Tax Tran Type

-To access the Payroll
-Control Setup task go to the following menu:
+To access the Payroll Control Setup task go to the following menu:

-Departments/Payroll/Setup/Payroll Setup/Payroll
-Controls/Payroll Setup
+*Departments/Payroll/Setup/Payroll Setup/Payroll Controls/Payroll Setup*